PennLINC/xcpEngine/docs/modules/confound.rst

 ``confound2``
 ======================================

-``confound2`` models artefactual signals present in a 4D time series image.
-The confound model created by this module can be used to mitigate effects of subject motion and other artefactual processes by residualising the 4D image with respect to the confound model.
-(The regression/residualisation procedure is managed separately in the ``regress`` module.)
-Several types of artefact can be modelled: physiological sources, including white matter and CSF signals;
+``confound2`` models artifactual signals present in a 4D time series image.
+The confound model created by this module can be used to mitigate effects of subject motion and other artifactual processes by residualizing the 4D image with respect to the confound model.
+(The regression/residualization procedure is managed separately in the ``regress`` module.)
+Several types of artifact can be modeled: physiological sources, including white matter and CSF signals;
 global signal; realignment parameters; and signals derived from principal component analysis (PCA, CompCor).
 Derivatives and squares can also be added to the confound model, as can signal during prior time points.
+It is a rewrite of the original ``confound`` module to use outputs from ``FMRIPREP``.

 If you wish to include confounds based on segmentation of T1-weighted tissue (including WM- and CSF-based signals), you must run ``coreg`` first.